korenskoy/eslint-plugin-react-redux/docs/rules/connect-prefer-named-arguments.md

-#  Enforces that all connect arguments have recommended names. (react-redux/connect-prefer-named-arguments)
+#  Enforces that all connect arguments have recommended names. (teactn/connect-prefer-named-arguments)

-[react-redux connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function has 4 optional arguments:
+teactn connect function has 2 optional arguments:
 * mapStateToProps
 * mapDispatchToProps
-* mergeProps
-* options

 This rule enforces that all of the provided parameters should follow the above naming conventions.